 - Serial killers are not “genetically different”: serial killers are far from typical and represent a special case, yet some cultures and era produce more of them, suggesting the environment can push more people into this exceptional behavior

 - Sexual sadism is rare: most people in S&M are there for the masochism.
-In S&M clubs there are 3 or 4 times more masochists than sadists, and most sadists seem to have acquired it after having being submissive first
+In S&M clubs there are 3 or 4 times more masochists than sadists, and most sadists seem to have acquired it after having to be submissive first

 - We feel guiltier for unintended actions: this is because people prepare their rationalization in advance for their intended wrongdoing

 - Groups of victims are rarely monolithic: people tend to see “X VS Y” and group everyone in those two groups together.
 But in reality, both victim and aggressor groups are often heavily divided

 The concept that in violent relationships both spouses contribute to the violence might be true.

 That’s still not to say that, in many cases, female partners might not contribute to the violence, but still: most controlling and abusive partners are men.

 The author says that many serial killers bred from the Vietnam war.

 He uses Arthur Shawcross as an example, but when I researched him the Wikipedia page says that he never saw active combat.